dqgorelick/tabbo/README.md

 ### Building
 Make sure you followed the previous section before you proceed!

-1. From the extension's main directory, run `npm run build` OR `./scripts/build.sh`
+1. From the extension's main directory, run `npm run build`
   1. This will do the transpilation, bundling, and resolving paths via Parcel.
 2. You can load this unpacked extension - process will vary per browser so look up loading development extensions.
-3. If you wish to pack it into an extension run, run `npm run pack` OR `./scripts/pack.sh`
+3. If you wish to pack it into an extension run, run `npm run pack`
   1. This will pack it into a single file - it's just a zip file
 4. You can load this as an extension :)

-The build process here isn't great and bundling all the needed files during the webpack process is somewhere in the roadmap.
-This process will change dramatically as Webpack may be replaced with another tool.
+#### Details

+- We use parel to do most of the heavy lifting including transpilation and bundling.
+  - A web extension specific configuration is used
+- Jest is used for testing

 ### Testing
 Testing is pretty bare but it exists!